-- 1. The application form which includes the following information: - Legal Name - Contact Information (phone number, address, and an e-mail address) - Social Security Number, if applicable - Residency status for those who are not citizens or permanent residents of the United States

-- The institution names, attendance dates, degrees, majors, and minors for all colleges or universities attended - All teaching experience information including school and district names, phone numbers, dates, subject and grades taught, and supervisor names and phone numbers - English language proficiency information, if applicable - 2.
+- 1. The application form which includes the following information: - Legal Name - Contact Information (phone number, address, and an e-mail address) - Social Security Number, if applicable - Residency status for those who are not citizens or permanent residents of the United States - The institution names, attendance dates, degrees, majors, and minors for all colleges or universities attended - All teaching experience information including school and district names, phone numbers, dates, subject and grades taught, and supervisor names and phone numbers - English language proficiency information, if applicable - 2.
 Official transcripts and copy of diplomas from all colleges or universities attended (degrees from institutions outside of the United States must be documented by an original, course-by-course evaluation from a certified transcript evaluation company) - 3.
-Copies of test scores to show competency in basic skills requirement (THEA, SAT, ACT etc.), if applicable - 4.
-English language proficiency test scores, if applicable - 5.
-Criminal history: documentation of the court case and a brief explanation of the offense, if applicable - 6.
+Copies of test scores to show competency in basic skills requirement (THEA, SAT, ACT etc.), if applicable

+- 4. English language proficiency test scores, if applicable - 5.
+Criminal history: documentation of the court case and a brief explanation of the offense, if applicable, the candidates have the right to request a preliminary criminal history evaluation from TEA. - 6.
 Letters of recommendation, if applicable - 7.
 Professional portfolio, if applicable